 International Mandela Freedom Tour to the City of Detroit, 1990.
 In 1994, Reverend Anthony organized a Rwanda Relief program in which the Detroit Branch NAACP raised nearly one million dollars for food, medicine, clothing, and transportation vehicles to aid in the relief for the hundreds of thousands of refugees in both Rwanda and Zaire.
 In April of that same year Reverend Anthony was part of a special delegation of the National NAACP leadership to visit South Africa in support of the national elections held in April of 1994.
 In March of 1996, Reverend Anthony founded the Fellowship Chapel Health Care Clinic in Cape Coast, Ghana, providing medical service to children and adults throughout the central region.
 In April of 2000, Reverend Anthony organized Project D.R.E.A.M.Z.S.
 (Detroit Relief Effort to Aide Mozambique, Zimbabwe and South Africa) raising nearly $300,000.00 to aid the victims of the flood in those nations.
 Again, Reverend Anthony and a special delegation personally distributed food, medicine, and clothing for purposes of aiding displaced victims of the flood.

 He is a member of several boards and councils inside the City of Detroit and has received numerous local and national awards.
 He is a board member of the First Independence National Bank, the National Association of Securities Professionals-Detroit, and the Detroit Building Authority, overseeing the construction of various building programs within the city of Detroit.
 In 1995, Reverend Anthony served as a Co-Chairman for the Million Man March Committee.
 Detroit had one of the largest delegations with more than 75,000 men in attendance in Washington D.C.
 Reverend Anthony is Co-Chair of the Detroit Fair Banking Alliance, which is responsible for negotiating over $7.2 billion in economic development with local banking institutions.
 He currently serves as the Citizen Trustee for the Detroit General Retirement System Pension Fund, managing a pension fund of nearly three billion dollars.
-He has also served as chairman of the Detroit Police Department citizens review panel making recommendations for new policies and procedures on the use of less-than lethal force.
-This panel also made various recommendations for the reform of Detroit Police Department.
+He has also served as chairman of the Detroit Police Department citizens review panel making recommendations for new policies and procedures on the use of less-than-lethal force.
+This panel also made various recommendations for the reform of the Detroit Police Department.

 In 2005 he was appointed by Governor Jennifer Granholm as Chairman of the Detroit Public Schools Transition Team.
 The purpose of the Transition Team is to create new directions and make recommendations for new strategies to prepare for a newly elected and empowered school board in the City of Detroit.